nnamon/tisc-2021-1865-text-adventure/README.md

 ## Services

-For more information on how to setup, build, and run the services, please see this [README](service/README.md).
+For more information on the services and how to setup, build, and run them, please see this [README](service/README.md).

 ## Solutions